Domingo Zapata: Career

 In 2002, while Zapata was still working on Wall Street, he began pursuing his hobby of painting.
 It was at this time, one of his paintings of polo horses attracted the attention of contractor Michael Borrico.
 In 2004, Borrico hosted a private art show at his home that contained some of Zapata's paintings.
 Businessman George Soros attended that event and later purchased Zapata's Blue Horse in 2005.
-His work has been collected by Goldman Sachs, Leonardo DiCaprio, and Johnny Depp.

 In 2011, Haute Living magazine commissioned Zapata to do the cover art for 24 issues of the magazine.
-In 2012, Zapata appeared in tabloid headlines after loaning his Porsche to friend Lindsay Lohan, who was accused of clipping a pedestrian in it.
-That year, he also created a 35-by-15-foot mural for the Wynwood Walls in Miami.
+In 2010, he created a 35-by-15-foot mural for the Wynwood Walls in Miami.
 Also that year, Polaroids of Lohan that he took and then painted over were sold to a British collector for $100,000 USD.
 The work is a part of his series Ten, for which Kim Kardashian, Sofía Vergara, and Michelle Rodriguez have also modeled.
 In 2013, 30 of his works were displayed for the Venice Biennale at the Palazzo da Mula.
 Many of the paintings exhibited were part of Zapata's Mona Lisa series, a collection of pieces featuring Leonardo da Vinci's Mona Lisa in various "disguises."
 In July 2014, Zapata's painting of the crucifixion of Jesus was put on display at the Palma Cathedral.
-In 2014, he was commissioned to create a 25-by-10-foot American flag for the lobby of One World Trade Center in Manhattan.
-His five-foot-long steel shark is featured in the lobby of the United Nations headquarters in New York City.

 In 2015, he entered into a licensing agreement with clothing company Alice + Olivia, and collaborated with the footwear brand Superga.
 Zapata's Superga shoe collection featured 11 styles based on his original paintings.
-In December of that year, the Cha Cha art gallery in Aspen, Colorado, opened as a collaboration between Zapata and Charlotte Lena to showcase Zapata's work.

 In 2016, Zapata announced that he had sold a novel to Gallery Books, an imprint of Simon & Schuster.
 The semi-autobiographical novel, The Beautiful Dream of Life, was published in July 2017.
 In February 2017, Zapata unveiled a clothing collection at New York Fashion Week based on his artwork.
 He also organized other shows at New York Fashion Week and Los Angeles Fashion Week in 2018.
 The New York Post described Zapata as the "new Andy Warhol, with starlets begging for a sitting."
 His collaboration with Alice + Olivia and the CFDA, A + O X DOMINGO ZAPATA, furthered the fusion between his art and fashion.